symfony/symfony-docs/book/page_creation.rst

     your webserver.
 The above URL assumes that ``localhost`` points to the ``web`` directory of your new Symfony2 project.
 For detailed information on this process, see the :doc:`Installing Symfony2</book/installation>`.

-    If you've downloaded the `Symfony Standard Edition`_, delete the ``src/Acme/DemoBundle`` directory, as you'll recreate it in this chapter.

 Create the Bundle
 ~~~~~~~~~~~~~~~~~